RESEARCH STARTER

 As the reality of war had forced the United States to require passports, the reality of international terrorism forced the country to pay more attention to worldwide passport security.
 After the terrorist attacks on the United States on September 11, 2001, the federal government’s 9/11 Commission identified flaws in US immigration law that had allowed terrorists to enter the United States.
 In response, the National Counterterrorism Center developed a strategy to make it harder for terrorists to enter, exit, and travel within the United States.
 A major part of this strategy has been a tightening of procedures used for issuing and inspecting passports.

 The Bureau of Diplomatic Security has implemented the post–9/11 strategy by analyzing the methods of travel used by terrorists, assisting foreign countries in maintaining passport security, and inspecting passport applications.
-In 2006, the bureau broke up a ring of vendors that had provided fraudulent Indonesian passports to the terrorist group called Jamal Islamyia.
+In 2006, the bureau broke up a ring of vendors that had provided fraudulent Indonesian passports to the terrorist group called Jemaah Islamiyah.
 Those passports could have been used to enter the United States.

 In 2008, the US government created the passport card, an alternative to a passport book that allows reentry into the US from limited locations, including Canada and Mexico, through land and sea travel.
-But, passport cards cannot be used for international air travel.
+However, passport cards cannot be used for international air travel.
 In 2016, computer-readable chips were added to the design of new passports.
 Each chip contains the owner's biometric data and works to increase security and lower the risk of fraud.
-In 2018, new requirements based on the 2005 REAL ID Act were put into place regarding the type of ID needed to travel by air, both domestically and internationally.
-The requirements were set to take effect in 2025.
-Since not all state-issued IDs comply with the updated regulations, a passport or passport card could be needed to fly domestically.
+In 2018, new requirements based on the 2005 REAL ID Act were instituted regarding the type of ID needed to travel by air, both domestically and internationally.
+The requirements took effect in on May 7, 2025.
+Since not all state-issued IDs complied with the updated regulations, state-issued driver's licenses and IDs that are not REAL ID compliant are no longer accepted by the Transportation Security Administration (TSA).
+Instead, the only acceptable forms of identification listed on the TSA website allows domestic airport travel, such as a passport or passport card.
+For permanent residents, a permanent resident card is also suffices as acceptable form of identification when traveling domestically.

 The number of passport books and passport cards issued to American citizens continued to increase each year throughout the twenty-first century.
 In 2021, the State Department began issuing Next Generation Passports.
-This version included new security features such as a polycarbonate data page and laser-engraved personalization.
+This version included new security features, such as a polycarbonate data page and laser-engraved personalization.
+Travel with the old version of the passport can be used until its expiration date.
+The reasons behind the change to the Next Generation Passport were to protect each passport bearer's identity, further complicate the process of counterfeiting and altering of passports, and streamline the processes for entering and exiting the US.

 Bibliography

-Bauman, Robert E. The Complete Guide to Offshore Residency, Dual Citizenship and Second Passports.
+Bauman, Robert E. The Passport Book: The Complete Guide to Offshore Residency, Dual Citizenship and Second Passports.
 Sovereign Society, 2000.

 Caplan, Jane, and John Torpey, editors.
 Documenting Individual Identity: The Development of State Practices in the Modern World.
-Princeton University Press, 2001.
+Princeton UP, 2001.

 Lloyd, Martin.
 The Passport: The History of Man’s Most Travelled Document.
 Sutton, 2003.